livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 ## 1. Purpose and scope

 This document specifies the Network Manager.
 The Network Manager owns all peer to peer network communication for a 2WAY node.
 It defines transport abstraction, ordered network startup and shutdown, staged admission through a bastion, cryptographic binding at the network boundary, and coordination with the DoS Guard for abuse containment.
-It is the sole component through which network data may enter or leave the system.
+It is the sole component through which network data may enter or leave the system, consistent with the responsibilities described in `01-protocol/00-protocol-overview.md` and the cryptographic boundary defined in `01-protocol/04-cryptography.md`.

 This specification defines internal engines that together constitute the Network Manager.
 These engines are normative and required for correct implementation.